 When you've failed 3 times or more, we warn you that you are in danger of bricking the device.
 The message encourages you to double-check the PIN entered, and even gives you a peek at what you entered, before submitting it as an login attempt.

-Please note that Mk3 systems will brick themselves after 13 failed login attempts.
+Please note the COLDCARD will brick itself after 13 failed login attempts.
 There is no way to reset or recover the device.

 It's very important the entropy (randomness) used to pick your master seed phrase is good quality.
-The Coldcard uses the hardware TRNG (True Random Number Generator inside the main chip.
+The COLDCARD primarily uses the hardware TRNG (True Random Number Generator), inside the main chip.
 This is a dedicated hardware subsystem that measures analog noise produced by a special transistor.
-We do not use the TRNG present in the secure element because we do not want to expose the number to external probing.

 During seed picking process, you have the option of "adding dice rolls" to increase the entropy and/or mitigate any possible manipulation.
 You can add as many rolls as you wish, and the entropy (about 2.5 bits per roll) will be added to the 256 bits of entropy already picked.